 The latest migration data reveals Australia is increasingly culturally diverse.
 Three in ten Australians (29.7%) were born overseas according to the latest ABS migration data.
+That is twice the proportion of overseas-born residents of the United States (14%) and the United Kingdom (14%).
 There really is no place like Australia, and with over 10 million households it is truly one of the best places to live on Earth.
 Australia is now home to 25.6 million residents, 7.5 million of which were born overseas revealing that our large island nation is really a global epicentre of cultural diversity.

 Global concerns amongst our dispersed families